gp-dublincentral/jh-web/site/content/post/street-changes-in-the-north-inner-city.md

 ---
-title: Changes to the Street of the North Inner City
+title: Changes to the Streets of the North Inner City
 date: 2020-07-08T15:49:05.200Z
 description: "The streets of our city and our communities are seeing some significant changes at the moment: footpaths are being extended to make social distancing easier, cycle lanes are being created, and existing ones protected."
-image: img/copa-grangegorman.png
+image: img/grangegorman.jpg
 attachments:
   - filename: img/dcc-nta-covid-mobility-programme.pdf
     name: NTA DCC COVID Mobility Intervention Programme